Charles S. Bryan: Honors and awards

 In April 2012, Bryan was inducted into the Society of St. Luke at Providence Hospital, Columbia.
 In 2013 he received the Order of the Palmetto.

 The Association of Professors of Medicine created the Charles S. Bryan Dinner in recognition of his contributions to that organization.
 In 2002, a portrait of Bryan was completed by artist Tarleton Blackwell.
 It was based on a photograph taken in 1994, in Osler's study at 13 Norham Gardens, Oxford.
-In 2003, the Charles S. Bryan History of Medicine Room at the UofSC was named in his honor, and the same institution also created the Charles S. Bryan Scholar Award to recognize each year an outstanding internal medicine resident.
+In 2003, the Charles S. Bryan History of Medicine Room at the University of South Carolina was named in his honor, and the same institution also created the Charles S. Bryan Scholar Award to recognize each year an outstanding internal medicine resident.
 In 2017, the South Carolina chapter of the American College of Physicians created the Charles S. Bryan Lecture in the Humanities.

 Personal and family

 Bryan is married to the former Donna Hennessee, who founded the Seeds of Hope Farmers Market Project in South Carolina.